Italian ironclad Terribile: Design

+The two s were originally ordered as armored floating batteries in the wake of the Crimean War, but were converted into sea-going ironclad corvettes during construction.
+They were the first armored warships built for the Kingdom of Piedmont-Sardinia, which became the unified Kingdom of Italy.
+The Sardinians' longtime rival across the Adriatic Sea, the Austrian Empire, respnded with ironclads of their own, thus beginning the Austro-Italian ironclad arms race.

 Terribile was 65.8 m long overall; she had a beam of 14.44 m and an average draft of 5.45 m.
 She displaced 2682 LT normally and up to 2807 LT at full load.
 She had a crew of 371.
 Her propulsion system consisted of one single-expansion marine steam engine that drove a single screw propeller, with steam supplied by six coal-fired, rectangular fire-tube boilers.
 The boilers were vented through a single funnel.
 Her engine produced a top speed of 10 kn from 1100 ihp.
 She could steam for about 1300 nmi at her top speed.
 To supplement her steam engine, the ship was schooner-rigged.

 Terribile was a broadside ironclad, armed with a main battery of four 203 mm guns and sixteen 164 mm rifled muzzle-loading guns.
 The ship's hull was sheathed with wrought iron armor that was 4.3 in thick.